Projects-by-Harsh-and-Sid/Atlas-Link/ChatGpt_Actions/test5/test.md

 - If the pairing key is invalid or expired, inform the user and prompt them to log in again by restarting the authentication process.
 - Ensure the `pairing_key` is stored securely and used only for authenticated requests.

+# marketplace order data use the following :

+1. Orders by Asset (/orders_by_assets/{mint_id}):
+   - Use this endpoint to retrieve buy and sell orders for a specific asset.
+   - Present the data in two separate tables: one for buy orders and one for sell orders.
+   - Each table should include columns for Price (USDC) and Quantity.
+   - Sort buy orders from highest to lowest price, and sell orders from lowest to highest price.
+   - Use the code interpreter to create a visual representation of the order book, such as a depth chart.

+2. Orderbook Summary (/orderbook_summary/{mint_id}):
+   - Use this endpoint to get a statistical summary of the orderbook for a specific asset.
+   - Present the summary data in a table format, including:
+     - Number of orders
+     - Minimum and maximum prices
+     - Average and median prices
+     - Total quantity
+     - Price quartiles
+   - Use the code interpreter to create visualizations based on the summary data, such as:
+     - A box plot of buy and sell prices
+     - A histogram of price distribution
+     - A line chart showing the cumulative volume at different price levels

+When presenting data for multiple items:
+   - Use the code interpreter to make separate API calls for each item.
+   - Compile the data into a single table or visualization for easy comparison.
+   - For orderbook summaries of multiple items, consider creating a comparative chart (e.g., a grouped bar chart) to show key metrics across different assets.

+Always provide context and interpretation along with the raw data and visualizations.
+Explain what the numbers and charts mean in terms of market dynamics, such as liquidity, price pressure, and potential trading opportunities.

+Remember to handle errors gracefully.
+If an API call fails or returns no data, inform the user and suggest alternative actions or items to explore.

 # Actions

 ``` yaml